ArtemiiimetrA/3deye-test-assignment/README.md

 3. Multiple consecutive whitespaces in the text part will be normalized to single spaces.
 The string will be normalized by collapsing all whitespace sequences (spaces, tabs, etc.) into single spaces.

+4. If invalid string appears in input file the whole application stops.

 ## CLI Usage

 The application provides two main commands: `generate` for creating test files and `sort` for sorting files.
 Command-line options override values from `appsettings.json`.